 Toxic metals

-Exposure to high levels of lead, zinc and cadmium in sediment can be lethal to freshwater fish and invertebrates, and has been linked to reduced macroinvertebrate diversity and abundance in Australian streams.
+Exposure to high levels of heavy metals can harm and even be lethal to freshwater fish and invertebrates (e.g. Calamari et al. 1980; Hatakeyama 1989; Clements et al. 2000; Kiser et al. 2010; Liess et al. 2017), and has been linked to reduced macroinvertebrate diversity and abundance in Australian streams (Norris et al. 1982).
 Although elevated metal concentrations in urban creeks most plausibly contribute to low platypus numbers due to reduced prey abundance, it’s possible (though by no means proven) that direct toxic effects could occur – for example, through bioaccumulation.
 Because heavy metals bind to bottom sediment, they can remain in the environment long after the primary contamination source has been eliminated.

 What can be done to help the platypus?